 Both for Arizona in 2012 and for the U.S. for 2011, diseases of the heart, malignant neoplasms, and chronic lower respiratory diseases were the three leading causes of death.
 Heart disease and cancer have consistently been the two leading causes of death in the U.S. since 1935 (Hoyert 2012).
 Alzheimer's disease was the 4th leading cause of death among Arizona's elderly adults, where Alzheimer's disease was ranked as the 5th leading cause of death for elderly adults nationally.
-Cerebrovascular diseases including stroke were the 5th leading cause of death for older Adults nationally in 2012, where this group of diseases was ranked 4th for older adults nationally in 2011.
-Influenza and pneumonia were the 6th leading cause, and diabetes was the 7th leading cause of death for these disease grouping were opposite for similarly aged adults nationally.
+Cerebrovascular diseases including stroke were the 5th leading cause of death for older Arizonans in 2012, where this group of diseases was ranked 4th for older adults nationally in 2011.
+Influenza and pneumonia were the 6th leading cause, and diabetes was the 7th leading cause of death for Arizonans age 65 and older in 2012, where the order of rankings for these disease grouping were opposite for similarly aged adults nationally.
 Accidents, nephritis, and septicemia were the 8th, 9th, and 10th leading causes of death for both Arizonan elderly in 2012 and national elderly in 2011.